Criminal Defense in Romania

 Criminal Defendants’ Rights

-According to the Romanian Penal Procedure Code, criminal defendants have have a number of legal rights in order to guarantee a fair trial:
+According to the Romanian Penal Procedure Code, criminal defendants have a number of legal rights in order to guarantee a fair trial:

 – the right to not make any statements;